OvermindDL1/overminddl1.github.io/posts/bucklescript-tea-game-overbots-pt4-actions.rst

     }
   }

 And with this now done with the first of two major systems in an incremental game, the next post will be about the second, which is Transformation Of Resources.
+The example takes about 80 seconds to run considering the mini-story built above in ``timeactions``, but it shows how it all works.

 ======
 Result